dgiguer/complete-and-validated-genomes-from-a-metagenome/circos.md

-# Visualizing coverage in circos plots
+# Visualizing coverage with the circlize R package

 Daniel J Giguere